tfpk/macrokata/exercises/07_more_repetition/README.md

 # Exercise 7: More Repetition

 This exercise is going to also cover writing repetitions, but now involving more than one metavariable.
-Don't worry -- the syntax is the exact same as what you've seen before.
+Don't worry: the syntax is the exact same as what you've seen before.

 Before you start, let's just quickly cover the different ways you can use a metavariable within a repetition.